• Skip to primary navigation

 Perhaps you didn’t have the contact details for someone initially, or maybe the focus of the group has shifted to include more people.

-2. From here you have the option to Add Contact iMessage Group Text Add a Contact iOS 12
+iMessage Group Text Add a Contact iOS 12

-How to Remove Someone from the Group
+How to Remove Someone From an iMessage Group

-Inevitably, you’ll want to remove people from your group chats.
-This could be because they were added by mistake or have grown disruptive.
-Whatever the reason, it’s easy to give them the boot.
+Eventually, you may want to remove people from your iMessage group chats.
+This could be because you added them by mistake or because they became disruptive to the group.

 Screenshot of the Remove button in the Group Chat Details page

-Remove unwanted contacts from your group chats by swiping across their name
+Remove unwanted contacts from your group chats by swiping across their name.

 How to Mute Notifications